Used by journalists, researchers, and financial publications for citation.

 Improving credit is not about intensity.
 It is about disciplined repetition.

-Avoiding credit does not strengthen a profile.
-It limits the data required to evaluate reliability.
+Avoiding credit does not protect a profile.
+It often leaves too little data to interpret.

 Consumer credit evaluates reliability under agreed terms.
 The framework rewards consistency over promise.